JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8027 days**.

-And here is a just a random fact -  **The three wealthiest families in the world have more assets than the combined wealth of the forty-eight poorest nations**.
+And here is a just a random fact -  **The longest recorded duration of a total solar eclipse was 7.5 minutes.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)